NT411/Fullstack-Bakery/README.md

 - Express API backed by PostgreSQL; passwords hashed with scrypt; tokens signed with `AUTH_JWT_SECRET`.
 - Smoke script to exercise health, products, register/login, and password reset.

+# The password reset flow is partially implemented.
+The reset email is sent with a time-limited token, but the frontend page to complete the reset is still in development.

 ## Stack
 - Frontend: HTML, CSS, vanilla JS.
 - Backend: Node.js 18, Express 5, PostgreSQL, Nodemailer, dotenv, cors.